godot-rust/gdnative-book/src/advanced-guides/migrating-0-8.md

-# Migrating from godot-rust 0.8
+# Migrating from godot-rust 0.8 to 0.9.x

 In version 0.9, we are attempting to resolve many long-standing problems in the older API.
 As a result, there are many breaking changes in the public interface.
 This is a quick guide to the new API for users that have used older versions.